Learning about depression

 Taking Medicines for Depression

 Some people may feel better after a few weeks of taking antidepressant medicines.
-But many people need to take these medicines for4 - 9 months.
+Many people need to take these medicines for 4 to 9 months.
 They need this to get a full response and prevent depression from coming back.

 Talk therapy and counseling can help many people with depression.
 It also helps you learn ways to deal with your feelings and thoughts.